 LIVEPERSON, INC. INVESTOR ALERT: Kaplan Fox & Kilsheimer LLP Notifies LivePerson Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP reminds investors that a complaint has been filed on behalf of investors who purchased or otherwise acquired LivePerson, Inc. ("LivePerson" or the "Company") LPSN securities between May 10, 2022 and March 16, 2023, inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP reminds investors that a complaint has been filed on behalf of investors who purchased or otherwise acquired LivePerson, Inc. (“LivePerson” or the “Company”) (NASDAQ: LPSN) securities between May 10, 2022 and March 16, 2023, inclusive (the “Class Period”).
 Click Here to Join Investigation.

 If you acquired LivePerson securities during the Class Period and would like to discuss this case, please click here.
 You may also contact us by emailing pmayer@kaplanfox.com or calling (646) 315-9003.